imrahnf/steam-vault/README.md

 ---

 ## Extending SteamVault
-- Swap PostgreSQL for any other compatible database
+- Swap PostgreSQL for any other compatible database.
-- Deploy on other cloud platforms with minimal changes
+- Deploy on other cloud platforms with minimal changes.
-- Frontend is fully decoupled; add frontend anytime
+- Frontend is fully decoupled; add frontend anytime.

 ---